 - Flail or thrash around

+When it comes to night terrors vs. nightmares in babies, a key difference is memory.
 Unlike nightmares, which children usually remember, the next day your child won’t have any memory of a night terror.
-This is because they were in deep sleep when it happened and there is no memory for them to recall what happened.
+This is because they were in deep sleep and there is no memory for them to recall what happened.

 Who Can Get Night Terrors?